grafana/mimir/docs/sources/architecture/components/query-frontend/_index.md

 # Query-frontend

-The **query-frontend** is a component that provides the same API as the [querier]({{< relref "../querier.md" >}}) and can be used to accelerate the read path.
-It is not a required component, but we highly recommend deploying it.
-When the query-frontend is in place, incoming query requests should be directed to the query-frontend instead of the queriers.
-The queriers are still required within the cluster, in order to execute the actual queries.
+The query-frontend is a stateless component that provides the same API as the [querier]({{< relref "../querier.md" >}}) and can be used to accelerate the read path.
+Although the query-frontend is not required, we recommend that you deploy it.
+When you deploy the query-frontend, you should make query requests to the query-frontend instead of the queriers.
+The queriers are required within the cluster to execute the queries.

-The query-frontend internally performs some query adjustments and holds queries in an internal queue.
-In this setup, queriers act as workers which pull jobs from the queue, execute them, and return their results to the query-frontend for aggregation.
-Queriers need to be configured with the query-frontend address (via the `-querier.frontend-address` CLI flag) to allow them to connect to the query-frontends.
+The query-frontend internally holds queries in an internal queue.
+In this situation, queriers act as workers that pull jobs from the queue, execute them, and return the results to the query-frontend for aggregation.

-Query-frontends are **stateless**.
-However, due to how the internal queue works, it's recommended to run multiple query-frontend replicas to reap the benefit of fair scheduling.
-Two replicas should suffice as a start.
+To connect the queriers with the query-frontends, configure queriers with the query-frontend address via the `-querier.frontend-address` flag.

+We recommend that you run at least two query-frontend replicas for high-availability reasons.

 ![Query-frontend architecture](../../images/query-frontend-architecture.png)

 [//]: # "Diagram source at https://docs.google.com/presentation/d/1bHp8_zcoWCYoNU2AhO2lSagQyuIrghkCncViSqn14cU/edit"

+The following steps describe how a query moves through the query-frontend.

+> **Note:** In this scenario, a query-scheduler is not deployed.

+1. A query-frontend receives a query.
-Flow of the query in the system when using query-frontend (_without_ query-scheduler):
+1. If the query has been previously cached, the query-frontend returns the cached result.

-1. Query is received by query-frontend.
-The query-frontend can optionally split or shard it into multiple queries or serve it from the cache.
+1. If the query has not been previously cached, the query-frontend splits or shards the query into multiple queries to be executed by the querier workers.
-2. Query frontend stores the query/ies into an in-memory queue, where it waits for some querier to pick it up.
+1. A query-frontend stores the query (or queries) in an in-memory queue, where it waits for a querier to pick it up.
-3. Querier picks up the query and executes it.
+1. A querier picks up the query and executes it.
 If the query was split or sharded, multiple queriers can pick up the work.
-4. Querier(s) send back result to query-frontend, which then aggregate results and forwards it to the client.
+1. A querier or queriers return the result to query-frontend, which then aggregates and forwards the results to the client.

 ## Functions

+This section describes the functions of the query-frontend.

 ### Queueing

-The query-frontend queuing mechanism is used to:
+The query-frontend uses a queuing mechanism to:

-- Ensure that large queries, that could cause an out-of-memory (OOM) error in the querier, will be retried on failure.
-This allows administrators to under-provision memory for queries, or optimistically run more small queries in parallel, which helps to reduce the TCO.
+- Ensure that large queries that might cause an out-of-memory (OOM) error in the querier are retried if a query fails.
+  This enables administrators to under-provision memory for queries, or run more small queries in parallel, which helps to reduce the total cost of ownership.
-- Prevent multiple large requests from being convoyed on a single querier by distributing them across all queriers using a first-in/first-out queue (FIFO).
+- Prevent multiple, large requests from being convoyed on a single querier by distributing queries among all queriers using a first-in, first-out queue.
-- Prevent a single tenant from denial-of-service-ing (DOSing) other tenants by fairly scheduling queries between tenants.
+- Prevent a single tenant from denial-of-service-ing other tenants by fairly scheduling queries between tenants.

 ### Splitting

 The query-frontend can split long-range queries into multiple queries.
 By default, the split interval is 24 hours.
-It executes these queries in parallel on downstream queriers and stitches the results back together.
-This prevents large (multi-day, multi-month) queries from causing out-of-memory errors in a single querier and helps to execute the queries faster.
+The query-frontend executes these queries in parallel in downstream queriers and combines the results together.
+Splitting prevents large multi-day or multi-month queries from causing out-of-memory errors in a querier and accelerates query execution.

 ### Caching

-The query-frontend supports caching query results and reuses them on subsequent queries.
+The query-frontend caches query results and reuses them on subsequent queries.
 If the cached results are incomplete, the query-frontend calculates the required partial queries and executes them in parallel on downstream queriers.
-The query-frontend can optionally align queries with their step parameter to improve the cacheability of the query results[^1].
-The result cache is backed by memcached.
+The query-frontend can optionally align queries with their step parameter to improve the cacheability of the query results.
+The result cache is backed by Memcached.

-[^1]: While this increases the performance of Grafana Mimir, it violates the [PromQL conformance](https://prometheus.io/blog/2021/05/03/introducing-prometheus-conformance-program/) of Grafana Mimir.
-If PromQL conformance is not a priority, step alignment can be enabled by setting the `-query-frontend.align-querier-with-step=true`.
+Although aligning the step parameter to the query time range increases the performance of Grafana Mimir, it violates the [PromQL conformance](https://prometheus.io/blog/2021/05/03/introducing-prometheus-conformance-program/) of Grafana Mimir.
+If PromQL conformance is not a priority to you, you can enable step alignment by setting `-query-frontend.align-querier-with-step=true`.

 ### Query sharding